What if creativity is not the possession of a few special people?

 Ricky Ray is a disabled poet, critic and eco-mystic who lives with his wife and his old brown dog in the old green hills of the Hudson Valley.
 He is the author of three collections of poetry: Fealty; Quiet, Grit, Glory; and The Sound of the Earth Singing to Herself.
 He was educated at Columbia University and Bennington College, and his awards include a Cormac McCarthy prize, a Ron McFarland Poetry Prize, a Zoeglossia fellowship and a Liam Rector fellowship.
 He lectures on poetry, animism and integral ecology, and can be found, virtually, at rickyray.earth.

-Henry R. Kramer is a Religious Studies professor at Hunter College as well as an enthusiastic musician, animist, and woods wanderer.
+Henry R. Kramer is an adjunct in the Religious Studies department at Hunter College as well as an enthusiastic musician, animist, and woods wanderer.
 His work – both academic and creative – has always emphasized eco-spirituality, environmental philosophy, imagination, wonder, and play.
 Henry holds two master’s degrees in Environmental Philosophy and Ecocritical Literature, as well as a bachelor’s degree in the Psychological Dimensions of Religion.
 He has experience leading Philosophy Walks as a fellow with the non-profit Merlin CCC, is a graduate of David Abram's Broken Bard School, and is the founder of Outward Mind.

 Image Credit: Igor Morski found here